 Let’s learn a little more about the benefits of ajwain in this article.

 Carom seeds are scientifically known as Trachyspermum ammi.
 They possess antioxidant, antihypertensive, antimicrobial, hypolipidemic, and several other properties.

 They contain other phytochemical constituents – including glycosides, saponins, phenolic compounds, and volatile oils (1).

-The seeds also contain an oil that is known as ajwain oil.
+The seeds also contain ajwain oil.
 Its main component is thymol (1).
 Thymol may help in the treatment of gastrointestinal ailments.

 Carom seeds also have anti-inflammatory potential.